Dubai World Cup Night 2025: Preview, Picks & Betting Tips

 The Road to the Kentucky Derby gets real.

-🏇 BET: Brotherly Love has the prep form advantage and the sentimental draw.
-Back him to win, with a place ticket on Pyromancer given Japan’s recent record.
+Bet: Brotherly Love has the prep form advantage and the sentimental draw.
+The Japan streak is hard to ignore but the Osborne stable look well-prepared.
+Brotherly Love wins, and the place market on Pyromancer offers solid value given Japan's recent record.

 $1,000,000 Group 2 Dubai Gold Cup (Sponsored by Al Tayer Motors)